latticexyz/mud/.changeset/beige-kings-eat.md

 "@latticexyz/explorer": patch
 ---

-ENS is now resolved for address input fields in the "Interact" tab, and for the wallet connection button.
+ENS is now resolved for address input fields in the "Interact" tab.